Predicting Company Growth using Scaling Theory informed Machine Learning: Data Preprocessing

-We first split the data between post-2010 and pre-2010 and then divide the pre-2010 observations into training, validation, and testing sets at a 6:2:2 ratio according to the number of companies.
+We first split the data between post-2010 and pre-2010 and then divided the pre-2010 observations into training, validation, and testing sets at a 6:2:2 ratio according to the number of companies.
 That is, over 13,000 companies constitute in the training set, over 5,000 companies constitute the validation set, and over 5,000 companies constitute the test set.
 All the post-2010 data are also used for testing.
-Figure \ref{fig:dataseting} shows a schematic diagram of the dataset division.
-The fitting of parameters for GM($\beta_X$, $c_X$) and the training of the neural network are performed on the training set, which is the blue part in Figure \ref{fig:dataseting}.
+Figure \ref{fig:dataseting} shows a schematic diagram of the dataset division. {The reason for this approach is that, unlike typical time series forecasting tasks, company-level financial statement data is characterized by having a large number of samples but relatively short time spans.
+Therefore, we choose to partition the dataset primarily based on the characteristics of the data.
+In most cases, different batches correspond to different companies rather than different time windows.}